A metric boundary theory for Carnot groups: Background and notation

 and where $\cdot$ above represents the standard inner product on $\R^n$.
 On these Heisenberg groups, the standard stratification is $\lv X_1, \ldots, X_n, Y_1, \ldots, Y_n\rv \oplus \lv Z\rv,$ with the associated family of dilations $\delta_t(x,y,z) = (tx, ty, t^2z).$

 The second family of stratified groups generalizing $\HR$ is the family of filiform groups.
 The filiform group of the first kind $L_n$ is an $n$-dimensional stratifiable Lie group of step $n-1$.
 We can define $L_n$ by first defining its Lie algebra.
 Let $\mathfrak{l}_n$ be the $n$-dimensional Lie algebra generated by the vectors $X_1, X_2, \ldots, X_n$ where the only nontrivial bracket relations are $[X_1,X_j] = X_{j+1},$ for $2\leq j \leq n-1.$ This Lie algebra can be stratified as $\g = \langle X_1, X_2\rangle \oplus \langle X_3\rangle \oplus \cdots \oplus \langle X_n\rangle.$ Note that the first layer of the stratification bracket-generates the whole Lie algebra.
 To understand the group multiplication in these filiform Lie groups, we can make use of the Baker--Campbell--Hausdorff formula.
-We note that $L_3 = \HR$, and for $L_4$, the 4-dimensional, step-3 filiform group, we compute: for two general vectors
+We note that $L_3 = \HR$, and for $L_4$, the 4-dimensional, step-3 filiform group, known as the Engel group, we run the computation.
+For two general vectors $P$ and $Q$ with

 we want to know what the product $PQ$ is.
 Since $\mathfrak{l}_4$ is nilpotent of step 4, we need only consider terms in the Baker--Campbell--Hausdorff formula with iterated brackets of length 3 or less.
 Thus we need only compute